-Our enrichment programme improves and enhances the value of provision at JAS Sixth Form.
-Students are provided with an abundant array of opportunities and are supported to develop essential skills, qualities and experiences in their chosen role, responsibility, interest or aspiration.
+Our enrichment programme enhances the provision at JAS Sixth Form.
+Students are provided with an array of opportunities and are supported to develop essential skills, qualities and experiences in their chosen role, responsibility, interest or aspiration.

 Sixth form students will have an abundance of extra-curricular activities available to them; from rehearsing for the Drama production to joining a debating society.
 It is within our ECA programme that students discover themselves and pursue their passions outside of the classroom.
 Sixth form students also have the opportunity to inspire their peers by creating and leading their own clubs and societies.

 Sixth Form students are our most mature and responsible students, they are role models for all other students.
 Our leadership opportunities encourage and empower students to demonstrate initiative and ownership, to feel confident and comfortable representing the student voice, to work closely with staff and to personify the JAS values at whole-school and Sixth Form events.

 Leadership skills are fostered through a wide range of roles and responsibilities.
 Students across Year 12 and Year 13 will be able to apply and interview for leadership positions.
 Opportunities available, but are not limited to; create and lead clubs or societies, complete the Gold Duke of Edinburgh International Award, become a peer coach or academic mentor, become a JAS prefect, and/or become Head student or Deputy Head student